Lennoard/FloatingActionMenu-Animation/README.md

 Credits
 =======
-This library is a extended version of the [FloatingActionButton](https://github.com/str4d/android-floating-action-button) library by [str4d](https://github.com/str4d).
+This library is an extended version of the [FloatingActionButton](https://github.com/str4d/android-floating-action-button) library by [str4d](https://github.com/str4d).

 That library used [FloatingActionButton](https://github.com/makovkastar/FloatingActionButton) library by [Oleksandr Melnykov](https://github.com/makovkastar) as a base for development for handler of scroll.